Aztec warfare: Birth ritual

 Warriors were essential to Aztec life and culture.
 At birth, an Aztec boy would receive two symbols of being a warrior.
 A shield would be placed in his left hand, and an arrow would be placed in his right.
 After a short ceremony the newly born boy's umbilical cord, shield, and arrow would be taken to a battlefield to be buried by a renowned warrior.
 These parts would symbolize the rise of a warrior.
 Each shield and arrow would be made specifically for that boy and would resemble his family and the gods.
-These birth rituals show the importance of warrior culture to the Aztecs.
+Their warrior school would be chosen during this ritual so that the boy would be claimed by the god Tezcatlipoca, the patron god for all warriors.
+Tezcatlipoca would bless the boy to live a long warrior's life.
+This ritual was meant to instill societal expectations at an early age.

-As for girls, at birth their umbilical cord would be buried usually under the family fireplace, representing the woman's future life to be in the home taking care of household needs.
+As for girls, at birth their umbilical cord would be buried usually under the family fireplace, representing the woman's future life to be in the home, taking care of household needs.

-Life outside warfare
+Men's life outside warfare

-Since all boys starting at age 15 were trained to become warriors, Aztec society as a whole had no standing army.
-Therefore, warriors would be drafted to a campaign through a Tequital (a payment of goods and labor enforced by the government).
-Outside of battle, many warriors were farmers and tradesmen, learning their trade from their fathers.
-Warriors would be married by their early twenties and would be a vital part of Aztec daily life.
-They would work a certain trade usually passed on through family status.
-Warriors would be lower class citizens, that when called upon would engage in battle.
-Being a warrior did, however, present a way to move up in Aztec society, as the warrior's life was a chance to change one's social status.
-If they were successful as a warrior they would be presented with gifts and recognized publicly for their accomplishments in battle; if they reached the rank of Eagle or Jaguar warrior they would be considered as nobles.
-Especially in the latter case, they would also become full-time warriors working for the city-state to protect merchants and the city itself, and resembled the police force of Aztec society.
+Boys started training for warfare at an early age.
+It was the boys' religious responsibility to train and fight for their people.
+Since all boys were required to train, Aztec society had no standing army.
+Warriors would be drafted through a tequital, a payment of goods and labor enforced by the government.
+When not engaged in battle, many warriors were farmers and tradesmen, learning their trade from their fathers.
+Warriors were married by their early twenties and were a vital part of Aztec daily life.
+While most warriors began as lower-class citizens, being a warrior did present a way to move up in Aztec society.
+If they were successful as a warrior, they would be presented with gifts and recognized publicly for their accomplishments in battle.
+If they reached the rank of Eagle or Jaguar warrior, they would be considered nobles.
+Especially in the latter case, the prized warrior would become a full-time soldier working for the city-state to protect merchants and the city itself.

+Women's roles

+Women did not directly participate in on-field warfare.
+Women in Aztec society were only allowed to interact in rituals before or after warfare, such as human sacrifices and mock battles during festivals.
+Instead, women's warfare was understood as occurring in childbirth.
+The mother had to capture the baby, and if successful, she would be praised as if she were a warrior.
+If the mother died during childbirth, she would go to the warrior's afterlife.
+Overall, women stayed off the battlefield and held distinct roles within the household.